-In 2019, bioplastics represented about one percent of the more than 359 million tonnes of plastic produced annually.
+In 2019, bioplastics represented approximately one percent of the more than 359 million tonnes of plastic produced annually.

-Bioeconomy as a whole and the market for bio-based and biodegradable plastic is supposed to grow not only because a sustainable & circular bioeconomy is a major European policy priority.
-According to a market evaluation done by European Bioplastic e.V. in cooperation with the research institute nova-Institute, global bioplastics production capacity is set to increase from around 2.11 million tonnes in 2019 to approximately 2.43 million tonnes in 2024.
+The bioeconomy as a whole and the market for bio-based and biodegradable plastic are supposed to grow not only because a sustainable & circular bioeconomy is a major European policy priority.
+According to a market evaluation undertaken by European Bioplastic e.V. in cooperation with the research institute nova-Institute, the global bioplastics production capacity is set to increase from around 2.11 million tonnes in 2019 to approximately 2.43 million tonnes in 2024.

-Talking about sustainable solutions for bio-based plastics the end-of-live options are essential.
-Following the European waste hierarchy reuse and recycling are solutions prefered to energy recovery or disposal.
+It is essential to talk about sustainable solutions for bio-based plastics the end-of-live options.
+Following the European waste hierarchy, reuse and recycling are preferred solutions to energy recovery or disposal.

-The goal is to close the loop meaning after the intended use the product or the material should be used again.
-For biobased plastics there are two preferable ways to close the loop.
+The goal is to close the loop, meaning that the product or the material should be used again after the intended use.
+For bio-based plastics, there are two preferable ways to close the loop.

-The term recycling refers to the return of waste from production and of consumer waste.
-However, it is essential that this waste is reintegrated into the economic cycle, i.e. that it is reused for the production and use of other products.
+The term "recycling" refers to the return of the waste which results from both production and consumption into the economic cycle, i.e. its reuse in the production and use of other products.

-As most conventional plastics, biobased plastics need to be recycled in separate streams for each material type (e.g. PET-stream).
+As is the case for most conventional plastics, bio-based plastics need to be recycled in separate streams according to material type (e.g. PET-stream).
 Where a recycling stream for a specific plastic type is established (e.g. PE or PET), the biobased alternatives (bio-PE, bio-PET) can be recycled together with their conventional counterparts.
-For other materials like for example PLA there is no recycling stream established yet.
-The challenge is the sorting of some sorts of bio-based plastics.
+For other materials such as PLA, there is no recycling stream established yet.
+The main challenge for recycling is sorting the different types of bio-based plastics.

-Compostability is a characteristic of a product, packaging or associated component that allows it to biodegrade under specific conditions (e.g. a certain temperature, timeframe, etc).
+Compostability is the characteristic of a product, packaging or associated component that allows it to biodegrade under specific conditions (e.g. a certain temperature, timeframe, etc).
 These specific conditions are described in standards, such as the European standard on industrial composting EN 13432 (for packaging) or EN 14995 (for plastic materials in general).
-Materials and products complying with this standards can be certified and labelled accordingly.
-In order to make accurate and specific claims about compostability the location (home, industrial) and timeframe need to be specified.
-According to the EU standard EN 13432, a product is considered to be compostable if, among other things, it meets the following criteria under the conditions of an industrial composting plant:
+Materials and products complying with these standards can be certified and labelled as compostable.
+In order to make accurate and specific claims about compostability, the location (home, industrial) and timeframe of the process need to be specified.
+According to the EU standard EN 13432, a product is considered compostable if, among other things, it meets the following criteria under the conditions of an industrial composting plant: